Building Outdoor Kitchens that Fit Your Style, DIY Skills and Budget

 18. Outdoor Kitchen with Concrete Countertop Steals the Show

-If you are an experienced DIYer with a lot of experience working with concrete, features such as these concrete features will add value and functionality to your project with very little
+If you are an experienced DIYer with a lot of experience working with concrete, features such as these concrete countertops will add value and functionality to your project with very little

 19. OpenAir Kitchen Build for $200